 - Prospective students

 - Enrolled students

 - Faculty, staff and the community

 What you need to consider before importing any of these lists is how you are going to communicate with them.
 Every prospect’s journey begins with a show of interest.
-You can grow your email list in a number of ways:
+When it comes to email marketing for educational institutions, you can grow your email list in a number of ways: